Specialist resources - Arts

 Specialist resources to support your studies including primary and visual information.

-Resources by topic
+Resources by type

 You can search for primary information in the following specialist resources:

 ||Early English Books Online (EEBO) features page images of almost every work printed in the British Isles and North America, as well as works in English printed elsewhere from 1470-1700.

 ||Combines dozens of historical archives covering hundreds of years of history.
 In this exhaustive resource you will find monographs, manuscripts, newspapers, maps, and photographs.
 Collections availability limited to licensing agreement.

 |Letters of Note

 ||A collection of the world’s most entertaining, inspiring and powerful letters with art at their heart.
 Includes letters by Michelangelo, Salvador Dali, Frida Kahlo, Artemisia Gentileschi, Oscar Howe, Martin Scorsese, Henri Matisse, Mick Jagger, Augusta Savage, Vincent van Gogh and many more.

 ||The National Archives is a non-ministerial government department.
 Its parent department is the Department for Digital, Culture, Media and Sport of the United Kingdom of Great Britain and Northern Ireland.